 Court rejects carrier's use of the "earth movement" exclusion to disclaim coverage as a result of dewatering activities at adjacent property.
 Click here to read a copy of the Court's decision.

+Appellate Division reinstates verdict in favor of Public Adjuster's right to its fee, in connection with a litigated coverage action.
 Click here to read the Appellate Division's decision in PAB v.
 Seward Park.

 Weg and Myers wins at the Court of Appeals.
 Reinstating a victory won at the Supreme Court level, the Court of Appeals, adopting the position advocated by Weg and Myers in its entirety, ruled that violation of New York City Administrative Code Sec.
 27-1031(b)(1) imposes absolute